Here's how you can boost your reward or frequent flyer point balance when you sign up for a new American Express credit card.

 What American Express bonus point offers are available?

 American Express has different offers available depending on the card, but all of them offer thousands of bonus reward or frequent flyer points for new cardholders.
 For frequent flyers, you could enjoy a bonus 75,000 Qantas Points with the Qantas Ultimate Card, 60,000 bonus Qantas Points with the American Express Qantas Premium Card or 7,500 bonus Velocity points with the Velocity Escape Card.

-American Express' flagship card, the Platinum Card, gives new cardholders a positively huge 100,000 bonus Membership Rewards points.
+If you want more flexibility in your rewards, the American Express Platinum Edge Card gives new cardholders a bonus 5,000 Membership Rewards points.
 These can be exchanged for frequent flyer points with a range of airlines, or rewards from the American Express Membership Rewards program.

 Compare American Express Rewards Credit Cards

 How do I get a bonus point offer from American Express?